• Home

 Policy Statement:

 Graduate Teaching Assistants are salaried student employees whose job duties consist primarily of direct involvement in classroom or laboratory instruction.
 The duties are performed under the supervision of faculty.
 The University also requires that a GTA’s teaching assignment be in the student's own field of study or one that is closely related.
-Out-of-field appointments require consultation with the student’s home academic unit and the explicit approval the Dean's Office of the student's home academic school or College.
+Out-of-field appointments require consultation with the student’s home academic unit and the explicit approval of the Dean's Office of the student's home academic school or College.

 1. During the term of appointment, the student is admitted to and enrolled in a graduate degree program offered by the University of Kansas;